AP PHOTOS: Kyrgyzstan village untouched by political unrest

 Like other Tash-Bashat residents, the Kaliyev family raises sheep and cattle.
 They complain bitterly about the lack of state support and authorities’ failure to repair crumbling infrastructure.

 “They collect taxes, but they do nothing.
-The government isn’t paying any attention to the citizens' needs,” said Kaliyev, adding that authorities haven't fulfilled their longtime promises to pave a road leading to the village.
+The government isn’t paying any attention to the citizens' needs,” said Kaliyev, adding that authorities haven't fulfilled their longtime promises to pave a road between the village and a farm higher up in the mountains.

 Life follows its centuries-old course in the village nestled between the scenic mountains, with residents herding sheep and cows in the mountains, producing milk and milk products and taking their goods to local markets for sale.